Etyre/Engineered-Efficacy-/Energy and Intentionality modulation.md

 At the start of a taut block, or if at any point I my energy is flagging, I’ll use one of a few techniques to raise my energy, and more importantly, my tempo.
 Low energy can be compensated for by heightened arousal or momentum.

-[note: possibly I should just always do RFB instead?]
+[note: possibly I should just always do Resonance Frequency Breathing instead?]

 Namely...